openshift/training/beta-2-setup.md

 We can also apply the same quota we used before to this new project:

-    osc create -n sinatraproject -f demo-quota.json
+    osc create -n sinatra -f demo-quota.json

 ### Switch contexts
-Let's update and use the `user` context for interacting with the new project you just created:
+Let's create a new context for interacting with the new project you just created:

     openshift ex config set-context sinatra --cluster=master --user=joe \
     --namespace=sinatraproject